|

 This Earth will be a beautiful and glorious place.
 He also talked

-their parents.
-They travel over the world, not recognizing national
+as their parents.
+They travel over the world, not recognizing

-boundaries or carrying prejudices.
-He says that these young people
+national boundaries or carrying prejudices.
+He says that these

-are the first wave in the change of Earth consciousness, already
+young people are the first wave in the change of Earth consciousness,

-living the promise of the future when there will be no boundaries,
+already living the promise of the future when there will be no

-no passports for travel, when the Earth will be one unified place
+boundaries, no passports for travel, when the Earth will be one

-in which to live in peace and harmony.
-Swami has great respect
+unified place in which to live in peace and harmony.
+Swami has

-for the United Nations and sees the urgency for a unified world.
+great respect for the United Nations and sees the urgency for

-"Just as people should tact morally and responsibly as laid
+a unified world.
+"Just as people should tact morally and

 Swami can be wise, childlike, joyous, stem.
 Many are his moods.